The Squaw Man (1931 film): Production and release

 DeMille's two previous versions of the story were released in 1914 and in 1918.
-DeMille was keen to remake his earlier successes and was the driving force behind the project, at a time when a cycle of big-budget Western films In Old Arizona, Billy the Kid and The Big Trail were being released.
+DeMille was keen to remake his earlier successes and was the driving force behind the project, at a time when a cycle of big-budget Western films such as In Old Arizona, Billy the Kid and The Big Trail were being released.

 The film rights proved difficult and expensive to acquire, as MGM had to negotiate with both Paramount Pictures and Warner Brothers.
 Many of the scenes were shot on location in Arizona.
 As the cost of the film escalated, MGM executive Nicholas Schenck tried to abandon the production, but he was persuaded that this would be equally costly to do and the film was finished as planned.
 It ultimately cost over $722,000 to make and lost nearly $150,000 in its initial release.
 In spite of its financial losses, and troubled production, the film was well-regarded by critics.
 This was the last film on DeMille's contract with MGM before he returned to Paramount Pictures.
 His next work was the enormously successful 1932 film The Sign of the Cross which kick-started his career again.